 Next, you can use a damp cloth to remove any dust.
 Remember, you don’t want to get the electronics wet.
 Because of this, it can be a good idea to hold the headphones upside down.

 Any excess moisture will drip onto the table.
 Wait until the frame has dried before you put the headphone pads back on.

 Daily Cleaning for Your Headphone Pads

-While it’s important to do a deep clean to remove any debris from your headphone pads, there are some simple things you can do to stop grime from building up in the first place.
+While it’s essential to do a deep clean to remove any debris from your headphone pads, you can do some simple things to stop grime from building up in the first place.

 Wipe Off the Sweat and Dirt

 First, you’ll need to wipe down the headphones before you put them away.
 This will remove the sweat, stopping it from building up on the headphone pads.
 If you want a quick solution, you can wipe the pads on your shirt.

 But it’s best to use a microfiber cloth, which catches more dirt and moisture than other fabric types.